Business Capabilities vs Business Processes: What’s the Difference?

 When we have completed the discovery and preparation phase of a project, and the time has come to execute the plans we’ve created and implement the desired target state, we need a more granular view of things.
 We need more details to create a model closer to the reality of those ultimately responsible for running the business.

 This is where business processes come in.
 A business process describes the tasks, their sequence, the system – and even the transaction – to execute, as well as the roles of those accountable and responsible.
-A business process leaves little uncertainty and helps align all stakeholders around the common target.
+A business process leaves little uncertainty and helps align all stakeholders around a common target.

 BPMN 2.0 Diagram in SAP Signavio Process ManagerBPMN 2.0 Diagram in SAP Signavio Process Manager describing how available-to-promise check is performed including roles, tasks, gateways, and start and end events.
 An annotation for each task describes whether it is manual or automatic.

 Harmonizing business processes is a common theme in many transformations.
-Harmonizing processes across geographies, sites, business units and divisions serves as a powerful lever for lowering costs of operation and sets the foundation for continuous improvement.
+Harmonizing processes across geographies, sites, business units, and divisions serves as a powerful lever for lowering costs of operation and sets the foundation for continuous improvement.
 Which event triggers the process?
 Where do we have decision points?
 Which tasks or decisions can we automate?
-Which decisions require human judgement?
+Which decisions require human judgment?
 Which risks are involved in a process?
 Do we have sufficient mitigation and control for risks?
 Not enough?
 Too much?

 Figuring all this out is a team sport!
-It’s a continuous process, not just a one off.
+It’s a continuous process, not just a one-off.
 And it needs a single source of truth.
 Business processes give everyone in the enterprise clarity on how things will be done in the future.

 Connecting business capabilities and business processes

-Business capabilities are great for planning; business processes great for execution.
+Business capabilities are great for planning; business processes are great for execution.
 When planning and execution happen in different worlds, things get left behind.
 We miss out on agility, responsiveness, accuracy, on-the-ground learning, and so much more.
 Connecting capabilities and processes allows for better planning and execution.
 In a world where transformation is continuous, connecting business capabilities with business processes helps enterprises be more agile and reduces iterations to get things right.

 Knowing which capabilities are required for my mission-critical processes allows me to quickly understand which applications really run the show.
 And over time, we can measure the quality of planning.
 You cannot measure capabilities.
-But you can measure performance of processes behind the capabilities that were prioritized in the last release cycle.
+But you can measure the performance of processes behind the capabilities that were prioritized in the last release cycle.

 Many benefits come from interlinking both disciplines.
 In the next blog, I will take a closer look at these benefits.
 What’s in for the enterprise architects when they turn to BPM practitioners?
 And what’s in for the BPM practice when connecting with the Enterprise Architecture?
-And in a lifecycle of a transformation, how do EA efforts compare to BPM efforts?
+And in the lifecycle of a transformation, how do EA efforts compare to BPM efforts?
 Stay tuned

 Subscribe to the LeanIX Blog and never miss a post again!